 Click here to learn more about us and to see a list of leases managed by Wildlife Cooperative, LLC.

 Jerry deBin has a BS Forestry from Stephen F. Austin State University, and an MS Wildlife Sciences from Auburn University.
 He is also a Certified Wildlife Biologist.
 Jerry’s work history includes quail plantation manager, professional forester, wildlife biologist, public affairs chief at Alabama Department of Conservation & Natural Resources, hunting/fishing marketing department head at Academy Sports and Outdoors, CEO at Callaway Farms Manufacturing, and co-owner of Callaway Outdoors.

 Jerry also provides consulting services to private equity firms investing in the hunting, fishing and outdoors industry space.
 He regularly provides consultations through Gerson Lehrman Group, Coleman Research Group, Guidepoint, and others.
 He gladly shares the lease management model with landowners and land managers who want to implement a similar program.

 After a new lease is procured, a wildlife management plan is developed for that specific property.
 Candidates are then vetted until all membership slots are filled.
 Group chemistry is crucial.
 It is not enough to find hunters to fill member slots.
 The key is to find exactly the right members.

 Petrey Farms was the first lease developed by Wildlife Cooperative, LLC.
-It started 20 years ago with 1,000 acres in Crenshaw County, AL and grew to almost 5,000 acres today.
+It started in 1998 with 900 acres in Crenshaw County, AL and grew to over 5,000 acres today.
 An experimental farm of sorts, Petrey Farms is where the hunting lease management model was refined.
 Wildlife Cooperative now operates leases in AL, GA, KS and MO.